-The Designated Safeguarding Lead who is a member of the school's leadership team takes lead responsibility for safeguarding and child protection (including online safety) and works with the mental health leads where safeguarding concerns are linked to mental health, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children.
+The Designated Safeguarding Lead who is a senior member of the school's leadership team takes lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place) and works with the mental health leads where safeguarding concerns are linked to mental health, provides advice and support to other staff on child welfare and child protection matters, takes part in strategy discussions and inter-agency meetings, and/or supports other staff to do so, and contributes to the assessment of children in need, at risk of significant harm and those who may benefit from Early Help assessments.
 The DSL has a significant level of responsibility and our governing body will provide the DSL additional time, funding, training, resources, and support needed to carry out the role effectively.
 Whilst the activities of the DSL can be delegated to appropriately trained deputies, the ultimate lead responsibility for child protection remains with the DSL, this lead responsibility should not be delegated.
 During term time the DSL (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns, which may include availability via phone and/or other media in exceptional circumstances.